qchen23/cavity_maskrcnn/README.md

 36.865413665771484,34.92512893676758
 ```

+**Important:**
-Let's explore how rescaling method can affect the performace.
+Let's explore how the rescaling method can affect performance.
-By default each image is rescaled six times to increase the chance of identifying small/large objects.
-You can overwrite this behavoir by specifying `--rescale_list` argument.
+By default, each image is scaled six times to increase the chance of identifying different size objects.
+You can overwrite this behavior by specifying the `--rescale_list` argument.
 Let's gradually increase the number of times each image rescale.

 ```
 UNIX> python QC_bubble/bubble_detection.py --model model.h5 --output_dir out1 --dataset image_examples --rescale_list 512